-This is our sixteenth season of providing high-caliber productions, innovative educational INITIATIVES, and meaningful community outreach programs to the midwest.
+2019 is our NINEteenth season of providing high-caliber productions, innovative educational INITIATIVES, and meaningful community outreach programs to the midwest.
 Located in Lincoln, Nebraska and incorporated as a not-for-profit in 2004, the Flatwater Shakespeare Company is recognized as one of the region's premier stage ensembles.

 THE MISSION OF FLATWATER SHAKESPEARE COMPANY IS TO ENTERTAIN AND EDUCATE AUDIENCES IN LINCOLN AND SURROUNDING COMMUNITIES THROUGH SHAKESPEARE AND OTHER HIGH QUALITY THEATRE PRODUCTIONS.

-Many of our productions are designed to tour underserved neighborhoods throughout Lincoln.
+our summer production is designed to tour underserved neighborhoods throughout Lincoln.
 Our educational programs have partnered with other theatres, public school systems, private schools, colleges, and universities in Nebraska and with nationally-known institutions, such as the Folger Shakespeare Library, Washington DC.
 We will continue to build on this solid foundation of initiatives and partnerships.

 Flatwater Shakespeare, operating as "Shakespeare at Wyuka Cemetery", presented its first production in June of 2001.